smartcontractkit/chainlink-testing-framework/tools/flakeguard/e2e-flaky-test-guide.md

 ### 6. Use Your Target System

 Sometimes you can only discover the truth by going directly to the source.
 Before you do so, please double check what `runs_on` systems your workflows use.
-If you're only using `ubuntu-latest` runners, these runs should be free. `8-core`, `16-core`, and `32-core` workflows can become very expensive, very quickly.
+If you're only using `ubuntu-latest` runners, these runs should be free, or at least very cheap. `8-core`, `16-core`, and `32-core` workflows can become very expensive, very quickly.
 Please use caution and discretion when running these workflows repeatedly.

+#### 6.1 CI Resource Constraints

+It is sometimes the case that tests only fail in CI environments because those environments are underpowered. **This is more rare than you think, be cautious of [System 1 thinking](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) here.** You can diagnose this with [this excellent GitHub workflow telemetry action](https://github.com/catchpoint/workflow-telemetry-action) that can give you detailed stats on how many resources your tests are consuming.
+(This is also handy if you're looking to optimize your CI runtimes or costs.)
+If your tests are flaking due to low resources, consider other options before just increasing the power of the CI runners.
+[Increasing the power of a GitHub Actions workflow by a single tier doubles its cost](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-x64-powered-larger-runners).
+If your workflow runs often, you can burn a lot of cash quickly.
+You can otherwise try strategies like:

+* Splitting the tests into different workflows, each running on `ubuntu-latest`
+* Moving more resource-hungry tests to run only on nightly cadences
+*

 ### 7. Fix It!

 Maybe you've found the source of the flake and are now drilling down into the reasons why.
 Whatever those reasons might be, I urge you to, at least briefly, reframe the problem and ask if the test is actually working as intended, and it is revealing flaky behavior in your application instead.
-This might be an opportunity to fix a rare bug instead of force a test to conform to it.
+Consider that you might have found a rare bug, rather than a rare flake.

 ### 8. Give Up

 It's not my favorite answer, but sometimes this truly is the solution.
-It's hard to know exactly when this point is.
-I hope to eventually gather enough data on dev productivity and how flaky tests affect them that I can give you absolute rules, but until then, we'll have to go off vibes.
-Here's your checklist for when you feel ready to collapse in defeat.
+It's hard to know exactly when you should abandon hope, but maybe the below steps can help you figure it out.

 #### 8.1 Evaluate the Importance of the Test

+Ask yourself these questions to help figure out if it's worth working on this flake further, and to help you figure out what to do next.

 * What does the test actually check?
 Is it a critical path?
 * Is the test flaking because it's a bad test?
 Or it's trying to test behavior that shouldn't or can't be tested?
-TODO:
-*
+* Can you write a new test that checks the same behavior, but doesn't fall to the same issues?
+* Can you come back to this later?
+Maybe in a week or two you'll have new ideas, or maybe the underlying system will change in ways that this flake is no longer an issue?

-#### 8.2 How Flaky is the Test?
+#### 8.2 Turn it Off

-Flakeguard should give you a good idea of the test's percentage chance of flaking.
-Remember from above that even
+Assuming you're ready to declare defeat, it's time to turn off the test.
+How you do this depends on the test, your team, and the answers to the questions above.
+If you've determined the test isn't particularly important and isn't worth running anymore, you should just delete it.

+If the test does check crucial behavior and you'd like to return to it, please consider this general flow:

+1. Make a ticket noting the flake, and write down as much as you've figured out so far.
+Ideally have the ticket setup to remind you or your team in a couple of weeks that it's still there.
+2. Mark the test with `t.Skip("Flaky:<Ticket-Name>")` so that Flakeguard can properly identify tests that are being skipped for flaky issues.

 ## Chainlink E2E Tests